History of Durham University: Modern university, 1963–99

+In 1967, the Durham coach on the Comex II expedition of the Commonwealth Expedition, was hit by the jib of a mobile crane travelling in the opposite direction near Popovača, thirty seven miles south-east of Zagreb in Croatia.
+Fourteen students from Durham, Newcastle and Sunderland universities were killed, with two others seriously injured.

 In the 1970s the reorganisation of teacher training by the government threatened the existence of the three teacher training colleges.
 In 1975 St Hild's College and the College of the Venerable Bede merged to form the College of St Hild and St Bede, remaining a Recognised College and teaching a university-validated BEd.
 This lasted until 1979 when it surrendered its autonomy to become a Maintained College of the university, with all teacher training being transferred to the university's School of Education.
 Neville's Cross College merged with Durham Technical College in 1977, leaving the university and forming New College Durham.

 Following the lowering of the age of majority from 21 to 18 in 1970, meaning universities were no longer in loco parentis, Van Mildert became the first maintained college to go mixed in 1971, with some students transferring in from other colleges that year followed by a full intake in 1972.
 This was followed in 1972 by the opening of Collingwood College as the first purpose-built mixed college, and the first university residence in the UK to have men's and women's rooms in the same blocks.
 In 1973 St John's College went fully mixed, admitting women to St John's Hall.

 St Aidan's decided to become mixed in 1978, with the first men entering in 1981 – the first of the Women's colleges to do so.
 This was followed by Grey JCR voting to go mixed in 1983, and the college governing board ratifying the decision.
 Some women students who had not won places at other colleges were admitted in 1984 and the first full intake was in 1985.
 Decisions by college governing boards and the University Council in 1986 led to the final three men's colleges going mixed, in some cases against the wishes of the students: University College in 1987, and Hatfield and St Chad's in 1988.
 In October 1987, Trevelyan's governing body voted to go mixed despite the JCR voting to remain women-only.
 The first men were admitted in 1990.